-- Guarantees Funding to Assist Tribal Governments: This bill includes \$20 billion in direct relief to federally recognized tribal governments to combat the COVID-19 pandemic, reduce health inequities, and improve economic opportunities. - Helps the Indian Health Service Meet Pandemic Health Needs and Address Disparities: This bill includes more than \$6 billion for the Indian Health Service, with a focus on equitable and urgent access to vaccines, testing, tracing, and mental health resources. - Invests in Native American Education and Language Preservation: This bill includes \$850 million for grants to Bureau of Indian Education-operated elementary and secondary schools as well as Tribal Colleges and Universities.
-In addition, \$10 million is allocated for emergency grants to support Native

-- American language preservation to ensure elders can continue preserving the vitality of their sacred and diminishing languages during and after the coronavirus pandemic. - Provides \$900 Million for the Bureau of Indian Affairs (BIA): The bill provides \$900 million for essential tribal government services, tribal housing, child welfare assistance, public safety, potable water, and more - Funds Housing Assistance and Supportive Services for Native Americans: This bill includes \$750 million to support the Indian Housing Block Grant and Indian Community Development Block Grant. - Provides Business Supports: This bill provides emergency grants, lending, and investments to eligible tribally-owned businesses, with an additional \$500 million tribal set-aside within the State Small Business Credit Initiative (SSBCI).
+- Guarantees Funding to Assist Tribal Governments: Like the House bill, the Senate-passed bill includes \$20 billion in direct relief to federally recognized tribal governments to combat the COVID-19 pandemic, reduce health inequities, and improve economic opportunities. - Helps the Indian Health Service Meet Pandemic Health Needs and Address Disparities: Like the House bill, the Senate-passed bill includes more than \$6 billion for the Indian Health Service, with a focus on equitable and urgent access to vaccines, testing, tracing, and mental health resources. - Invests in Native American Education and Language Preservation: Like the House bill, the Senate-passed bill includes \$850 million for Bureau of Indian Education-operated elementary and secondary schools as well as Tribal Colleges and Universities.
+The Senate bill increases the allocation for emergency grants to support Native American language preservation from \$10 million in the House bill to \$20 million.
+This funding ensures elders can continue preserving the vitality of their sacred and diminishing languages during and after the coronavirus pandemic. - Senate-Passed Bill Makes Additional Investments in Education: The Senate bill appropriates an additional \$190 million from unused outlays from the Indian Health Service to the Department of Education for grants to educational organizations devoted to Tribes, Native Hawaiians and Alaska Natives. - Provides \$900 Million for the Bureau of Indian Affairs (BIA): Like the House bill, the Senate-passed bill provides \$900 million for essential tribal government services, tribal housing, child welfare assistance, public safety, potable water, and more. - Funds Housing Assistance and Supportive Services for Native Americans: Like the House bill, the Senate-passed bill includes \$750 million to support the Indian Housing Block Grant and Indian Community Development Block Grant. - Provides Business Supports: Like the House bill, the Senate-passed bill provides emergency grants, lending, and investments to eligible tribally-owned businesses, with an additional \$500 million tribal set-aside within the State Small Business Credit Initiative (SSBCI).